Skip to main content

 • Gas safety certificates (annual renewal required)

-• Electrical installation certificates (required for any notifiable electrical work)
+• Electrical installation certificates (Part P)

 • Planning permission decisions